-Christina is excited to call Phoenix home.
-She lives with her Chihuahua, Jaxon, and loves being outside.
-She is also a lover of music and theater and spent several years performing on stage.
-A classically-trained soprano vocalist, she is an advocate of the arts.
+Christina is grateful to call Phoenix home.
+She’s a dog mom to her Chihuahua, Jaxon.
+She is also a lover of music and theater.
+Christina spent several years performing on stage and studying as a classical soprano vocalist.
+She is an advocate of the arts.

 A few hours from Phoenix is a "dude ranch" called Cherry Creek Lodge.
 It sits on a working cattle ranch, with trees all around, a beautiful lake, and plenty of peace and quiet.
 We have a look at your next possible getaway.

 "You have the right to remain silent."
 You know the line from every cop show or movie you’ve seen created after the mid-'60s.
 The Supreme Court case at the center of that landmark decision traces back to Phoenix, Arizona, and a man who confessed to a heinous crime.